 Electron shell

-We now enter the realm of the macrocosmic world, by the forming of electron shells with electrons orbiting around the nucleus.
+We now enter the realm of the macrocosmic world by forming electron shells with electrons orbiting around the nucleus.

-Electrons in orbit interfere with the electric manifestations of a nucleus while orbiting through Coulomb’s force.
-The nucleus manifests a compounded asymmetric electrical manifestation.
-Such as described previously within The Dutch Paradigm, but there is a distinct difference with the prevailing paradigm.
+Electrons in orbit interact with the electric forces of a nucleus through Coulomb’s force.
+We can consider that a nucleus exhibits a complex, asymmetric electric manifestation in three dimensions.
+This perspective, as outlined in The Dutch Paradigm, represents a significant departure from the prevailing scientific understanding.

-Let us consider the first element Hydrogen.
-It has 1 proton and ½ spin.
+Let’s look at the first element, Hydrogen.
+It has 1 proton and a spin of 1/2.

-The electric vector of the electron in orbit points towards the electric vector of the proton bond.
-The electron and the proton are mutually attracting with the Coulomb force, while the electron in orbit is propagating at a high circular speed.
-Due to that circular movement, the electron induces a rotation of the nucleus around its axis perpendicular to the electric vector of the proton.
+The electric vector of the electron in orbit points towards the electric vector of the proton.
+The Coulomb force mutually attracts the electron and the proton while the electron in orbit moves at a high circular speed.
+Due to this circular movement, the electron causes the nucleus to rotate around its axis, perpendicular to the proton’s electric vector.

 SINGLEATOM

-The third electron is in the second shell.
-That electron triggers the third axis to rotate and from then onwards, we have a system that is gyroscopically working in the three Euclidean axes.
-It has a compounded complex of vibrations along three axes.
-That is a characteristic of the third element, being Lithium.
+The third electron resides in the second shell.
+This electron initiates the rotation of the third axis, resulting in a system that functions gyroscopically along the three Euclidean axes.
+This system exhibits a compounded complex of vibrations along these three axes, which is a characteristic of the third element, lithium.

 That leads to a set of shells as: